-The wait is over: Online casinos have finally gone live in Pennsylvania.
+The wait is over: online casinos in Pennsylvania have finally gone live.

 More than 620 days have passed since Gov. Tom Wolf signed a bill to legalized online gambling in the Keystone State.
 And 20 months later, Pennsylvania, at long last, has rolled out the first products.

 The Pennsylvania Gaming Control Board (PGCB) on Monday began testing online casinos from Hollywood Casino and Parx Casino.
 Hollywood, based in Grantville, soft-launched at 11 a.m., and Parx, out of Bensalem, followed suit soon after.